townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       a class from which another class :term:`inherits <inherit>`.
       The class that inherits is called a :term:`subclass` or :term:`derived class`.

+   base type
+      The :term:`data type` for the elements in a set.
+      For example, the set might consist of the integer values 3, 5, and 7.
+      In this example, the base type is integers.

+   best case
+      In algorithm analysis, the :term:`problem instance` from among all problem instances for a given input size :math:`n` that has least cost.
+Note that the best case is **not** when :math:`n` is small, since we are referring to the best from a class of inputs (i.e, we want the best of those inputs of size :math:`n`).

    big-Oh notation
       In algorithm analysis, a shorthand notation for describing the upper bound for an algorithm or problem.